nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 Note that the new `renderDoor` function returns a boolean to tell whether we should keep advancing the ray or if the ray has hit the door part of the cell.

 For the `renderDoor` implementation we'll start by saving the current `perpWallDist` since we'll need it later when rendering the floor and ceiling of the door cell.
-This is because we'll be partially advancing the ray and thus updating `perpWallDist`, however `perpWallDist` is used for aligning the floor and ceiling textures so if `perpWallDist` isn't the distance to a cell boundary, the textures will be incorrectly aligned:
+This is because we'll be partially advancing the ray and thus updating `perpWallDist`, however, `perpWallDist` is used for aligning the floor and ceiling textures so if `perpWallDist` isn't the distance to a cell boundary, the textures will be incorrectly aligned:

 ```typescript
 const floorWallDist = ray.perpWallDist;
 ```

-Next we'll do a calculation very similar to the calculation we did to calculate `wallX`.
+Next, we'll do a calculation very similar to the calculation we did to calculate `wallX`.
 We'll find what part of the door the ray intersects with by extending the ray by `doorStart` times the `deltaDist` corresponding to side of the cell that we've hit:

 ```typescript
 let doorX: number;